nmwsharp/polyscope-docs/cpp/source/features/headless_rendering.md

     Default: `false`

-    This is set to `false` by default, because sometimes misconfigured or low-capability machines will have no di
+    This is set to `false` by default, because sometimes misconfigured or low-capability machines will have no display, and automatically creating headless backends on such machines would confuse new users.

 ??? func "`#!cpp int options::eglDeviceIndex`"